-The John W. Schmidt Center for Student Success at Troy University at Troy University is located in Eldridge Hall (between Shackelford Hall and the football stadium).
-Our goal is for you to visit us whether you need to use a computer or a printer, or if you want to apply for reasonable accommodations under the guidelines of the Americans with Disabilities Act (ADA).
-We are here to serve you.
-In addition to the two services listed above, we also provide free tutoring in the Writing Center and the Natural Science Center.
-We have the federally funded TRIO Program, Student Support Services, which seeks to help each student earn his or her degree.
+The John W. Schmidt Center for Student Success at Troy University is located in Eldridge Hall (between Shackelford Hall and the football stadium).
+Our goal is for you to visit us.
+Whether you need to use a computer or a printer, you want to apply for reasonable accommodations under the guidelines of the Americans with Disabilities Act (ADA), or if you just need a place to relax between classes, the JWS Center is here to serve you.
+In addition to the services listed above, we also provide free tutoring in the Academic Learning Center where you can receive tutoring in math, science, and writing.
+We have the federally funded TRIO Program, Student Support Services, which seeks to help each eligible student earn his or her degree.
 The Office of Civic Engagement allows you to sign up to volunteer to make our community a better place to live, learn, and work.
 Our Office of Career Services can assist you with resume building, major exploration, and can offer unparalleled career advice.
 If you would like to earn credit by examination (CLEP/DANTES) or take the math or English placement test, our Testing Coordinator can assist in that process.
-If, however, you simply want a place on campus to unwind between or after classes, we always have a puzzle in the hallway that you can stop by to find a home for that lost jigsaw piece.
+Remember, though, if you simply want a place on campus to unwind between or after classes, we always have a puzzle in the hallway that you can stop by to find a home for that lost jigsaw piece.
 Eldridge Hall is open for all students on campus; we are here to support you in your academic pursuits!

 The JWS Center for Student Success, in its most simple terms, advocates for the success of all students at Troy University.
-Another new feature of the JWS Center beginning Fall 2018 is our Parent/Student Newsletter that will be sent out once a month.
-Subscribe to this newsletter to stay up-to-date with the latest from the Office of Student Development and the John W. Schmidt Center for Student Success.
-This newsletter will highlight various service units within the Center.
+Another new feature of the JWS Center is our Parent/Student Newsletter that will be sent out once every other month.
+Subscribe to this newsletter to stay up-to-date with the latest from the John W. Schmidt Center for Student Success.
+This newsletter will highlight various service units within the JWS Center.
 We also have several social media accounts that we would like for you to utilize.
 For more information, contact us by social media, email, telephone, or feel free to stop by Eldridge Hall.

-Currently, we have over 5,680 students signed up to receive TrojanTXT SMS messages.
-We would also like to encourage students to participate in the TROJANS campaign seen on the digital displays around campus.
+Currently, we have over 5,000 students signed up to receive TrojanTXT SMS messages.

 For support you will need to contact FrontDoor: